sarvamjha005-dev/FACE-MASK-DETECTOR-USING-CNN/README.md

 4)Anaconda :-For setting up the live webcam/video input environmwnt

 Working:
-Mask detector trains on the images in dataset to learn mask detection.Face detector learns to find human face in a video input
+Mask detector trains on the images in dataset to learn mask detection.Face detector learns to find human face in a video input.
-Integration of mask detector and Face detector allows us to detect whether a person in the video input is wearing a mask or not
+Integration of mask detector and Face detector allows us to detect whether a person in the video input is wearing a mask or not in real-time